Adonis García: New York Yankees

 In August 2011, Major League Baseball (MLB) declared García ineligible to sign for six months due to fraudulent residency paperwork.
 He established residency in Venezuela and MLB declared him a free agent in February 2012.
-García signed with the Yankees on May 2, 2012 for $400,000.
+García signed with the Yankees on May 2, 2012, for $400,000.

-In 2012, García debuted for the Tampa Yankees of the Class A-Advanced Florida State League before being promoted to the Trenton Thunder of the Class AA Eastern League.
-In all for the season, he hit .263/.311/.424 with five home runs, 29 runs batted in (RBIs), and two stolen bases in 57 games.
+In 2012, García debuted for the Tampa Yankees of the High-A Florida State League before being promoted to the Trenton Thunder of the Double-A Eastern League.
+In all for the season, he hit .263/.311/.424 with five home runs, 29 runs batted in (RBI), and two stolen bases in 57 games.
 He played all three outfield positions, with most of the time split between CF and RF.
-The next year, García played for the Scranton/Wilkes-Barre RailRiders of the Class AAA International League, with 6 games with the Rookie-level GCL Yankees as well.
-Between the teams, he finished the year with a .258 average, .308 OBP, .364 SLG, four home runs, 12 RBIs, and four steals in 56 games.
+The next year, García played for the Scranton/Wilkes-Barre RailRiders of the Triple-A International League, with 6 games with the Rookie-level GCL Yankees as well.
+Between the teams, he finished the year with a .258 average, .308 OBP, .364 SLG, four home runs, 12 RBI, and four steals in 56 games.
 Through the season, he again split the time mostly between center fielder and right fielder with a handful of games in LF.
 García spent the whole of 2014 with the RailRiders.
-For the year, in 86 games, he hit .319 with a .353 OBP, .474 SLG, nine home runs, 45 RBIs, and 11 steals.
+For the year, in 86 games, he hit .319 with a .353 OBP, .474 SLG, nine home runs, 45 RBI, and 11 steals.
 Like his previous seasons in the organization, García mostly played in the outfield, but spent 19 games at third base while also being the designated hitter in eight games.

 The Yankees released García on April 1, 2015.